b-a-hanley/AnchoredMind/README.md

 The app underwent rigorous user experience and beta testing ensuring it meets a healthcare standard.
 A psychological evaluation was conducted of the app assessing App users Generalised Anxiety Disorder-7 (GAD-7) scores over a two-week period.
 The results confirmed a measurable reduction in GAD-7, approaching a statistical significance, this suggests a positive effect on users’ wellbeing.

 # Installation
-Go to apk folder and download the apk-release.apk file and install on android phone
+Go to apk folder and download the apk-release.apk file and download and install on android phone